 Which Pakleni Island Should You Visit

-With so many islands to choose from, deciding which one to visit can be tough.
+With so many islands to choose from, deciding which one to visit can be challenging.
 Here is a guide to help you choose the perfect Pakleni island for your next vacation:

 Sveti Klement Island